 7 ways to reduce your tax liability

-If you’re looking to reduce your taxes, there are simple steps you can take to minimize how much tax you pay.
-From contributing more to your pension plan to donating to charity, here’s your guide to minimizing your taxes.
+From contributing more to your retirement plan to donating to charity, here’s your guide to minimizing your taxes.

 Between federal, state, and local taxes, it's easy to lose a sizable amount of your money to the IRS.